-• The R2500 is suitable for welding all types of electrodes within the current rating of the machine, normally up to 5.0mm.
-The R2500 should never be used with arc-air gouging or cutting electrodes.
+• The RT2000 is suitable for welding all types of electrodes within the current rating of the machine, normally up to 3.2 or 4mm depending on the type of rod.

+The RT2000 should never be used with arc-air gouging or cutting electrodes.